MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/jobs/contoso-coffee-jobs-basic.md

 This walkthrough demonstrates several core processes:

-- Adding job tasks to jobs
+- Adding project tasks to jobs
 - Recording time and material expenses to a job
 - Invoicing a job

-## Adding a Job Task to a Job
+## Adding a Project Task to a Job

 ### Scenario